57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### CU Consumption of Anchor Programs

-Now that we have seen the CU consumption of native programs, let’s look at the CU consumption of Anchor programs.
+Now that we have seen the CU consumption of native programs let's look at the CU consumption of Anchor programs.
 An example of an Anchor program can be found in the `program-examples` repository, under the `tokens/transfer-tokens` directory.
 The source code for the token transfer operation can be found [here](https://github.com/solana-developers/program-examples/blob/main/tokens/transfer-tokens/anchor/programs/transfer-tokens/src/instructions/transfer.rs).

 Upon running this instruction for the first time, we were surprised to find that the CU consumption for an Anchor program performing a token transfer is around 80,000 to 90,000 CU—nearly **20 times** that of the native program!